 Section 3 is devoted to this fuzzy transformation of the Potts model to an Ising model with an external field.
-There we study relations between eigenvalues of the relevant transition matrix given by the Potts model and by the corresponding fuzzy Potts model.
-We derive conditions for extremality and non-extremality for the corresponding coarse-grained Markov chain.
+There we give a decomposition of the Potts measures in terms of their image measures under fuzzy transformation, and the conditional measure.
+We also study relations between eigenvalues of the relevant transition matrix given by the Potts model and by the corresponding fuzzy Potts model.
+We further derive conditions for extremality and non-extremality for the corresponding coarse-grained Markov chain.

 We note that non-extremality of the coarse-grained chain already implies non-extremality of the original chain.
+Indeed, if the coarse-grained chain is not extremal then there is a tail-measurable event for the coarse-grained chain which has probability different from zero or one.
+But then the preimage of this event under the coarse-graining map is a tail-measurable event that has a probability different from zero or one under the original Potts measure, which therefore must also be not extremal.

+Let us mention that sequences of coarse-graining maps to increasingly coarse spaces for which a temporal interpretation is natural have been considered in \cite{JK}.

 Section 4 is related to non-extremality conditions of a TISGM (for the original model), where we check the Kesten-Stigum condition (based on the second largest eigenvalue).